 Track and Field

 Track and Field begins in May and lasts to late May or early June.
 Students have the opportunity to participate in a couple of meets before zones and provincials.
-Mrs. Lemmens is the coach of this year's track team.
+Mrs. Lemmens and Mr. Reader are the coaches of this year's track team.

 Volunteer coaches have always been a welcome part of our programs.
 If you are interested in being a part of our athletic programs please contact the school for more information.